 High-gloss seashell hues bring a bright and reflective element to coastal kitchen designs.
 These hues, inspired by the natural colors of seashells, can range from soft pinks to creamy whites.
 When applied in a high-gloss finish, they add a sense of luxury and depth to the kitchen, making the space feel more dynamic and vibrant.
 This finish is particularly effective on cabinetry or as an accent wall, providing a focal point that is both elegant and coastal.
 If you want to infuse light and luxe into your kitchen, consider high-gloss seashell hues.

-- Paint Color: Farrow & Ball Pink Ground 202
+- Paint Color: Farrow & Ball Nancy’s Blushes 278

-- Lighting: recessed ceiling lights with warm white temperature
+- Lighting: recessed ceiling spots with coffered trim detail

-- Materials: high-gloss lacquered cabinetry, polished marble countertops, brass accents
+- Materials: high-gloss lacquered millwork, polished Calacatta marble countertops, mirrored brass range hood, reflective porcelain floor tile

 24. Sophisticated Seafoam Green